-Asia’s growth on the cusp of change has been added to your bookmarks.
+Asia’s growth on the cusp of change has been saved

 Deloitte regularly surveys CFOs in almost 60 nations across Asia, Europe, and the Americas.
 In the last two years these surveys have shown that executives are increasingly worried not just by traditional risks (such as those stemming from economies and politics), but by new ones too (from disruptive technologies to the likes of cyber and terror attacks).
 Yet, amid all this uncertainty there are a surprising number of things that can still be planned with confidence.
 In fact, some of the biggest changes in markets as well as entire economies in the years and decades ahead can be mapped with reasonable likelihood.